 The One Drink Flight Attendants Never Want You to Order

-Think all airplane drinks are created equal?
-Think again.
+All airplane drinks are not created equal.

 Why?
 Well, it's because Diet Coke has a tendency to fizz more than its sugary counterparts and takes longer to pour.